-As you may be aware from indications elsewhere on this blog, I offset my carbon emissions with Terrapass.
-The reasons are simple: they are credible, audited, and I found their carbon footprint calculator easy to use.
+As you may be aware from indications elsewhere on this blog, I offset my carbon emissions.
+I don’t mean just my travel carbon emissions, but from my whole energy footprint.
 However, as my 40th birthday approached, I began thinking about offsetting my carbon emissions twice.

 Who do I offset my carbon emissions with?

 However, as 2019 wore on, an alternative I never thought of popped up.
 The fuchsia branding of CHOOOSE began popping up all over my social media.
-CHOOOSE has the backing of the UN Framework Convention on Climate Change (UNFCCC), yet there’s no carbon calculator to be seen.
+CHOOOSE has the endorsement of the UN Framework Convention on Climate Change (UNFCCC), yet there’s no carbon calculator to be seen.
+I was intrigued.
 How is the accounting done?

 Curious, I checked them out.
 Their alternative was ingenious.
 So, when 2020 actually arrived, I ended up carbon offsetting with two different providers after all.
-Which one will suit you, kinda depends on your personality!
+And I could see how they each could appeal more to a different personality.

 The difference between the way Terrapass calculates it, vs CHOOOSE, can be summed up in this very common scenario:

-The more accurate way is for each person to calculate for their own food and drinks, plus some ratio of the shared stuff, taxes and tip.
+The more accurate way is for each person to calculate for their own food and drinks, plus a ratio of the shared costs, like taxes and tip.

-In order to use any carbon footprint calculator, you have to have some record of the energy that you used, at least for transportation and around the home.
+In order to use any carbon footprint calculator, you have to have some record of your energy use, at least for transportation and around the house.

-If you are the kind of person who finds it difficult to be organised, but you still have the awesome heart to want to take responsibility for your carbon footprint, then a provider like CHOOOSE is the one I would recommend for you.
-(Actually, as of this article, CHOOOSE is the only provider that I know of that does it this way.)
+If you are the kind of person who finds it difficult to be organised, but you still want to do your part and offset your share of emissions, then a provider like CHOOOSE is the one I would recommend for you.
+(Actually, as of this article, CHOOOSE is the only provider that I know of who does it this way.)

-How did they get around the carbon calculator?
+How did they get around the need for a personalised carbon calculator?